ensi-platform/php-initial-event-propagation/README.md

     );
 ```

-If you are not in initial entrypoint context to need to get Initiator from `X-Initiator` request header instead of creating it from scratch:
+If you are not in initial entrypoint context to need to get initial event from `X-Initial-Event` request header instead of creating it from scratch:

 ```php